 - Blood and urine tests may show signs of infection or organ function.
 The tests may also show which germ is causing the infection.

 How is sepsis treated?

-Sepsis is a serious condition.
-Treatments are often done in an intensive care or critical care unit of a hospital.
+Several treatments may be needed if sepsis causes one or more organs to stop working correctly.
+Treatments are often started in the emergency room and continued in an intensive care or critical care unit of a hospital.
 You may need any of the following: